performant-software/Neatline/README.md

   * The right column controls the timeline.

 Just check or uncheck any of the blocks at any point, and the status setting will immediately be saved and applied on the exhibit.

-**Note:** You can click on the map-pin and clock header icons to filter the records list to just display the records that are activated for the map, the timeline, or both.
-Click on the headers again to unset the filter and return the list to the full display.

 ### Edit Record Order